Robert Lynn Welch

 Despite the horrible Series outing (the Dodgers wound up winning it in six games, anyway), Welch remained a very dependable starter for the Dodgers, winning 15 games twice and even posting a remarkable 2.31 ERA in 1985, fifth best in the National League.
 On June 17, 1983 he pitched a shutout against the Cincinnati Reds and also accounted for the game's only run with a homer; no pitcher would match that feat until Noah Syndergaard, in 2019.

-On December 11, 1987, he was sent to the Oakland A's as part of a three-team (the New York Mets were also included), eight-player trade.
+On December 11, 1987, he was sent to the Oakland A's as part of a three-team, eight-player trade (the New York Mets were also involved).
 He responded with the best season of his career, posting a 17-9 record for the 1988 American League champions.
 He backed it up with another 17-victory season, along with a 3.00 ERA as the Athletics won the World Series in 1989.
 He was slated to pitch the third game of that Series, but was skipped due the 10-day layoff forced by the Loma Prieta earthquake.
 In 1990, he captured the AL Cy Young Award, winning 27 games against six losses, and posting a 2.95 ERA.
-No pitcher has won as many games since.
+No pitcher has won as many games in a season since.

 Welch slipped to 12-13 in 1991, as the A's found themselves mired in a sub-par season.
 It was also the sixth straight season of 200 or more innings for Welch, and the toll it took began to show the following season.
 Welch missed significant time with injuries, and made just 20 starts in 1992.
 He made his final appearance on August 11, 1994, in relief.
 Baseball went on strike the next day.
 The 37-year-old Welch called it quits right after that.
 During his time with the A's, Welch set the obscure all-time record for "most career games won, saved by the same closer".
 Dennis Eckersley saved 57 wins for him.
 In 2009, this record passed to Andy Pettitte and Mariano Rivera.
 In third place is his Oakland teammate Dave Stewart, for whom Eckersley saved 43 wins.